-Page Gardner is a left-of-center activist who runs the Voter Participation Center, formerly the Women’s Voices, Women Vote organization.
-Gardner works to try and register unmarried women to vote; unmarried women tend to vote Democratic.
+Page Gardner is a left-of-center activist who founded the Voter Participation Center, formerly the Women’s Voices, Women Vote organization.
+Through her work, Gardner aims to register unmarried women to vote; unmarried women tend to vote Democratic.

 Gardner worked for Bill Clinton’s 1992 presidential campaign and maintained professional ties to the Clintons.
 She attempted to register voters to help Hillary Clinton’s campaign in 2008; she faced criticism after Women’s Voices: Women Vote registration mailers in North Carolina went out after the primary election registration deadline, confusing some voters.

 Gardner’s tactics to try and register people to vote have drawn criticism from elections officials all over the country.
 She has been accused of using misleading mailers among other things.